Photo Credit : Annie Leibovitz, Vanity Fair

 To do : Learn to say no.

-Some festive second-hand finds : Blue blouse by Chloe, Red silk dress by Isabel Marant, Red sweater dress by Jill Stuart, Cocktail ring by Ippolita, station necklace by Ippolita, Silk navy evening jacket.
+Some festive second-hand finds : Blouse by Chloe, Red dress by Calvin Klien, Red sweater dress by Jill Stuart, Cocktail ring by Ippolita, station necklace by Ippolita, Silk navy evening jacket.
 Helmut Lang knows how to cut a red tailored blazer.

 Question of the Week :